vasilzhigilei/TREE_CUDA/README.md

         -c,      <True> if printing the frequent subtrees to console.
 Default is <False>
         -p,      <True> if pruning the database, <False> otherwise.
 Default is <True>
         -u,      <True> if counting the subtree matches once per tree, <False> if weighted counting.
 Default is <True>
         -o,      output file for results summary.
 Output is appended, not overwritten.
-Default is <summary.out>
+Default is "summary.out"

 You can set "Allow gap between itemsets" to "0" in order to mine the frequent consequtive itemsets.